 In California, the number of Dietetic Technicians is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Dietetic Technicians are expected to increase by 16.2 percent, or 600 jobs between 2014 and 2024.

-In San Diego County, the number of Dietetic Technicians is expected to grow faster than average growth rate for all occupations.
+In San Diego County, the number of Dietetic Technicians is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Dietetic Technicians are expected to increase by 15.2 percent, or 50 jobs between 2014 and 2024.